 The execution of a function ends when a return statement is encountered.
 The value following the return statement is the result of the entire function.
-Consider again the return statement from the mean function from the previous lesson:
+Consider again the return statement from the return sum / length;

-'''

-return sum / length;

-'''

 In this case, the sum of the input values is divided by the number of input elements (variable length) to obtain the mean of the input values.
 The mean of the input values is the result of the function.